gftdcojp/sparql-ts/README.md

 ## Overview

 `sparql-ts` is a collection of TypeScript libraries that support application development with RDF data.
-It consists of three packages:
+It consists of four packages:

 - **[@gftdcojp/sparql-ts-builder](./packages/sparql-ts-builder/)**: Type-safe SPARQL query building
 - **[@gftdcojp/sparql-ts-executor](./packages/sparql-ts-executor/)**: SPARQL query execution with @gftdcojp/grapher
 - **[@gftdcojp/sparql-ts-shaper](./packages/sparql-ts-shaper/)**: SHACL validation and DTO mapping
+- **[@gftdcojp/sparql-ts-server](./packages/sparql-ts-server/)**: Zod-only, type-safe SPARQL HTTP endpoint with Next.js/Remix adapters

 Each package has clear separation of responsibilities and is designed based on SOLID principles.